Hands-On Clinical fMRI and Diffusion Tractography Workshop

 • Deliver fMRI paradigms correctly and monitor the patient for adequate compliance

-• Provide hands on experience so that the attendee will be able to analyze fMRI and diffusion tractography
+• Hands on experience so that the attendee will be able to analyze fMRI and diffusion tractography

 • Understand how data is delivered to a neurosurgical navigational system and used by the neurosurgeon